GLOBAL MARKETS-Stocks, dollar slip over Greece default jitters

 * Dollar pauses after big gains on rate hike prospects

-* Oil falls after surprise U.S. gasoline stocks build (Adds close of U.S. markets)
+* Oil falls after surprise U.S. gasoline stocks build (Adds oil settlement prices)

 By Herbert Lash